 Periodically Check in with Your Financial Institution

 Contact your financial institution to monitor that there are no unauthorized parties trying to access your account.
 In addition, ask about the policies of the company in case someone tries to.
-You might want to consider telling your financial institution.
-So, they can inform you once it has received the POA, guardianship, and/or other documents about your account.
+This way, they can inform you once it has received the POA, guardianship, and/or other documents about your account.

 Why You Need it

-Assigning a Power of Attorney might be a practical means of managing and handling your resources, finances, and estate.
-It can be essentially useful in case you have a short-term illness and you are unable to handle any important matters.
-When this happens, your attorney will be the one responsible to handle any pending affairs you have.
+Assigning a Power of Attorney might be a practical mean of managing and handling your resources, finances, and estate.
+It can be essential in case you have short-term illnesses, or you are unable to handle any important matters because of other reasons.
+When this happens, your attorney will be the one responsible for handling any pending affairs you have.
 During the times when you are rendered mentally incapable, your attorney is authorized to handle financial, legal or estate decisions for you.
 This is why it is a good decision to have a Power of Attorney appointed to someone you choose.
 To avoid choosing the wrong person as your Donee, you must hire a lawyer in Singapore.
 A lawyer will ensure the person’s credibility and make sure your POA gets correctly notarized.

 Under the law, your donee must take into account any expenditure and management of assets and capital you have.
-All major decisions need the approval of the grantor and needs his final say.
-If the Donee abuses his power or is unable to perform the responsibilities that were assigned, he might face extensive litigation.
-Therefore, in case the appointed Donee turns out to have fraudulent intentions, the POA can be used as evidence in court.
+All major decisions need the approval of the grantor and need his/ her final say.
+If the Donee abuses his/ her power or is unable to perform the responsibilities that were assigned, he/ she might face extensive litigation.
+Therefore, in case the appointed Donee turns out to have fraudulent intentions, you can use the POA as evidence in the court.